orgua/universal-android-debloater-UI/README.md

 - current features:
   - check packages on device against packages known to debloater
-  - filter for type, keywords, enable-status and remove-recommendation
+  - filter for package-type, keywords, enable-status and remove-recommendation
   - packages can be enabled, disabled, installed and uninstalled
   - save current package data as csv locally
-  - auto-save
+  - auto-save on device
+  - resizing windows adapts the table

 ### Installation